Ada-Developers-Academy/core-projects/inspiration-board/inspiration-board.instructor.md

 All three repos must be forked to Ada-CX.

 The back-end scaffold was taken from my implementation, and then had the guts ripped out.

+### !callout-success

+## Replacing Links Or Else the Students Will Be Sad

+In the full-stack-inspiration-board repo, in the "One time setup steps," the first few directions are about forking the front-end and back-end repos.

+This link will need to be updated from AdaGold -> Ada-CX, otherwise students will fork from AdaGold! :( :(

+### !end-callout